Menu

 Extra Curricular Music

-We have a KS1 choir and KS2 Musical Theatre club.
+We believe that music enriches the lives of people, and so we wish to involve as many children as possible in musical activities.
+The KS1 choir and Musical Theatre club are established.
 All children in KS1 and KS2 are entitled to join extra-curricular music lessons.
 Currently, we have peripatetic teachers teaching woodwind, strings, keyboard and guitar.
 Lessons and vacancies are shared on the school newsletter along with information for PP children and how children can borrow instruments free of charge.

 Impact